Corruption in China: People's Republic of China

+Commentary

+Melanie Manion, an expert on China's corruption, argues that Xi's anti-corruption campaign has been distinct from previous campaign in that it features institutionalization and credible commitments to good governance, and that it has been the longest campaign with the most far-reaching impact.
+The enhancement of the power of the CCDI led to streamlining or severing dual rule at the expense of horizontal leadership by the local authorities, and the campaign has significantly reduced rent-seeking opportunities, as thousands (or tens of thousands at the local levels) of regulations required for doing business before 2012 have been abolished compared.
+Removals of the structural incentives also impacted corruption.
+Writing in 2024, academic Lan Xiaohuan states that China exhibits relatively little petty corruption compared with other developing countries.

 Public perceptions

 Opinion surveys of CCP officials and Chinese citizens identify corruption as one of the public's top concerns.
 Every year, researchers at the Central Party School, the CCP organ that trains senior and midlevel officials, survey over 100 officials at the school.
 Between 1999 and 2004, respondents ranked corruption as either the most serious or the second most serious social problem.
 Similarly, in late 2006, the State Council’s Development Research Center asked 4,586 business executives (87 percent in nonstate firms) to rate their local officials in terms of integrity.
 Almost one-quarter said that their local officials were “bad”; 12 percent said they were “very bad.”
 A Harvard University study of more than 30,000 Chinese found that in 2016, 65% of respondents believed that local officials were not corrupt, an improvement from 35% in 2011.

 Official corruption is among the populace's greatest gripes against the regime.
 According to Yan Sun, "If the Party executes every official for corruption, it will overdo a little; but if the Party executes every other official for corruption, it cannot go wrong."
 In contemporary China, bribery has become so entrenched that one party secretary in a poor county received repeated death threats for rejecting over 600,000 Renminbi in bribes during his tenure.
 In 1994, in another area officially designated "impoverished," a delegation of the UN Food and Agriculture Organization arrived for a development conference, but upon seeing rows of imported luxury cars outside the conference site, asked the local officials, "Are you really poor?"
 A rare online opinion poll in 2010 by the People's Daily found that 91% of respondents believe all rich families in China have political backgrounds.